 Some people are hesitant to replace wood siding as they love the look of it.
 But, the good news is that other options don’t mean you need to part with the lovely looks wood siding provides.

 Many types of vinyl and engineered wood siding have similar appearances while faring much better in terms of fungal defense.
 They’re also affordable, meaning you don’t need to break the bank to ensure a stable home.

 These options are great alternatives to actual timber and will give you peace of mind with the aesthetic you love.

 Your gutters are a crucial component of keeping both your roof and your siding secure and undamaged.
 Old, broken-down gutters won’t divert water away from your home.
 Instead, rainwater and any other precipitation can pool around the foundation, siding, or on the roof.

 Even clogged gutters from fallen leaves and twigs can pose a risk.
 Luckily, a gutter repair expert can fix any issues and perform routine maintenance.

 It’s easy for a leaky or poorly ventilated roof to become a hotbed for mold problems.
 Since you’re probably not up there frequently, fungi can fly under the radar for quite some time before the problems become so severe that they seep into other household areas.

-Monitoring is, of course, critical, but so is keeping up with storm damage repair and seasonal roofing inspections.
-To do its job and protect your family while keeping mold out, your roof needs to be in strapping good health—and only a pro has the know-how to make sure that happens.
+Monitoring is critical, but so is keeping up with storm damage repair and seasonal roofing inspections.
+To do its job and protect your family while keeping mold out, your roof needs to be in good health, and a roofing pro has this know-how.

-Whether you’re in need of new siding or roof repair, our Sauk Rapids team can provide it.
+If you have questions about keeping your home free of dry rot, Tony’s Lifetime Exteriors is happy to answer them.
+Whether you need new siding or roof repair, our Sauk Rapids team can provide it.
 Give us a call today at 320-252-9086.